Aggtaa/nats-micro-js/README.md

 ## Limitations / TODO

 1. No multi-reply support yet.
 When you send a message you will be getting exactly one response (or a timeout error)

-2. No load balancing yet
+2. Automatica typing and validation is inclomplete yet

 ## Usage